augmentedmind/agentrouter/README.md

 Agent Router
 ============

-Quickly set up litellm proxy and langfuse locally for use with Cline and OpenHands.
+Quickly set up litellm proxy and langfuse locally for use with Cline/OpenHands/BrowserUse etc.

 ## Get Started